trantonnq/trantonnq.github.io/README.md

-# Team projects for my master degree classes
+# Team projects for graduate classes
 ## Deep Learning - Sentiment Analysis for Amazon Product Reviews
 • Classify customers’ attitudes (positive, neutral, or negative) toward a product based on their reviews with Natural Language Processing technique using PyTorch and Huggingface transformer
 ## Big Data for Health - Classify Sleep Stages with Apple Watch Data